Walter8White/astromoon/README.md

 ## Notes

 - This repository is a ROS 2 workspace.
-- Do not commit build/, install/, or log/ directories.
 - Large mesh assets are managed with Git LFS.# AstroMoon (ROS2 + Gazebo)